Robert Sobukwe: Illness and death

 In early 1977, Sobukwe fell ill and applied for permission to receive medical treatment; his request was denied indefinitely until the intervention of his friend Benjamin Pogrund.
 Subsequently, in September 1977, Sobukwe travelled to Johannesburg where he was diagnosed with lung cancer and then transferred to a hospital in Cape Town.
 Although the South African government granted Sobukwe access to treatment, they imposed strict conditions on his travel; Sobukwe was required to report to a police station every time he left Kimberley or arrived at the hospital.
-He died from complications of lung cancer on 27 February 1978 and was buried in Graaf-Reinet on 11 March 1978.
+He died from complications of lung cancer on 27 February 1978 and was buried in Graaff-Reinet on 11 March 1978.

 Legacy

 Sobukwe has become a key historical figure in the black liberation struggle of South Africa.
+Robert was passionate about the freedom of Africa.
+He was nicknamed 'The Prof' because he believed that education was the ultimate weapon with which black Africans could free themselves from mental and physical modern-day oppression.
 His vision of a society dedicated to individual rights, irrespective of race or ethnicity, is shared by many of his contemporaries such as in elements of the ANC and Pan-Africanists.:478 In Sobukwe's 1959 PAC inaugural speech, he shared a sentiment that continues to be quoted by anti-racism rhetoric in popular media, as he stated:There is only one race to which we all belong, and that is the human race.
 In our vocabulary therefore, the word 'race' as applied to man, has no plural form.Following Sobukwe's imprisonment and the official South African banning of the anti-apartheid parties in 1960, the influence of the Pan-Africanist Congress steadily waned and was eventually overshadowed again by the African National Congress.
 The PAC, along with many other anti-apartheid organizations, were forced to move to underground operations.
 Under the leadership of Potlako Leballo, the PAC came to sponsor and create a paramilitary wing Poqo.
 Leballo's revolutionary rhetoric inspired the planning of violent operations, ultimately leading to the public arrest of 3,246 PAC and Poqo members.

+Rhodes University celebrated Robert Sobukwe's life and renamed a male residence after his name.
+This was a tribute to him to show the youth that his life and love for education will never leave.
+His educational achievements and powers of speech and persuasion are a part of what he's known for.
 In 2012, Robert Sobukwe Street in Pretoria (formerly known as Esselen Street) was renamed after him in commemoration of his contributions to the black liberation struggle.
 Similarly, in 2013, Robert Sobukwe Road in Cape Town (formerly known as Modderdam Road) was renamed after him.
 Central Block at the University of the Witwatersrand was renamed to Robert Sobukwe Block in 2016 following major support among students and alumni.
+Sobukwe's strong conviction and active resistance inspired many individuals and other organizations involved in the anti-apartheid movement and, notably, the Black Consciousness Movement.